-This article discusses how to attach VHD Export into Disk Management for Windows 7 , Server 2008r2 and newer.
+This article discusses how to attach VHD Export into Disk Management for Windows 7, Server 2008r2 and newer.
+This method will create a thin-provisioned export.
 The VHD copy functions require Hyper-V manager.
 Follow the steps in the article Export Image to obtain the machine's recovery point in the VHD file format before you proceed.

 - Mount the image export in the remote web interface.